-- 44. Failure to comply with the State 4-H Horse Show rules and regulations can result in automatic expulsion from the show. - 45.
-All protests or grievances at the State 4-H Horse Show must follow the protest procedure outlined by the SDSU Extension Civil Rights Plan. - 46.
-Youth may enter as many classes and Youth in Action events as they qualified for at the county qualifying competition.

-The 4-H Horse Show Advisory Council and 4-H Staff will be unable to guarantee participation if scheduling conflicts occur.
+- 22. All protests or grievances at the State 4-H Horse Show must follow the protest procedure outlined by the SDSU Extension Civil Rights Plan. - 23.
+Youth may enter as many classes and Youth in Action events they choose.
+The 4-H State Horse Committee and 4-H Staff will be unable to guarantee participation if scheduling conflicts occur.